Birth Control Bingo: Intrauterine Devices (IUD)

 The new generation IUDs we have today have been rigorously tested and have been widely proven to be safe.

-The Mirena or Skyla IUD -- which contains a small amount of localized hormone, -- is also small, T-shaped piece of plastic, but it is not wrapped with Copper, and also contains small amounts of levonorgestrel, a non-estrogen hormone (so it's an okay choice for those who do not want to or cannot use estrogen).
+The Mirena or Skyla IUD -- which contains a small amount of localized hormone -- is also a small, T-shaped piece of plastic, but it is not wrapped with copper, and also contains small amounts of levonorgestrel, a non-estrogen hormone (so it's an okay choice for those who do not want to or cannot use estrogen).
 That hormone is not how the IUD itself works, but rather primarily is there to help prevent a typical side effect of the Copper-T: longer, heavier or more painful periods.
 Most using Mirena or Skyla have shorter, lighter periods and some may stop having periods altogether, which some see as a bonus and others are not comfortable with.
-The Mirena can be left in place for half as long as the Copper-T: for up to five years and the Skyla can be left in place for up to three.
+The Mirena can be left in place for half as long as the Copper-T: for up to five years, and the Skyla can be left in place for up to three.
 People who want lighter, shorter periods, the possible absence of periods (but accept spotting may still occur erratically), or who have allergies to copper may find the Mirena or Skyla to be their best choice.